dbt-labs/dbt_metrics/macros/README.md

 **Metrics Dictionary**: This object is a dictionary that contains all of the attributes for each metric in the full_set.
 It was implemented in v0.3.2 to support the same input provided to `get_metric_sql` from both develop and calculate.
 It must contain the:
 - Metric name
-- Metric type
+- Metric calculation method
-- Metric sql
+- Metric expression
 - Metric timestamp
 - Metric time grains
 - Metric dimensions